krud-soft/words/docs/Words/08-view.md

 module UIModule
 view OrderActions "Renders the confirm and cancel controls for an order" (
     props (
-        // not type for props means these are callback functions with no arguments onConfirm,
+        // a callback prop with no typed argument carries no payload onConfirm,
         onCancel
     )